Ask Slashdot: Should CPU, GPU Name-Numbering Indicate Real World Performance? - Slashdot

 I suspect Intel went to the i3/5/7 numbering because they could not continue to raise clock speeds.
 The new numbering obfuscates performance.
 For example, I'm running an i3 desktop that while 2 core, each core is faster than many i5 single cores.
 That means I get great performance out of a single thread at a much lower price.
 It's just not as good at handling numerous simultaneous processes.

-The obfuscation goes back at least to the Core 2 (Score:2)
+The obfuscation goes back at least to the Core 2 (Score:3)

 I got bitten by Intel Obfuscation Syndrome when I bought a Core 2 Quad Q8200, not realizing that it was the only one of the Core 2 Quads to not have virtualization.
 Yeah, I should have looked before I leaped.
 In the end, it was a bad buy all around, as the DG43NB motherboard I bought to go with it also ended up crapping out in a surprisingly short time, but lasting long enough to be out of warranty.
 Needless to say, all of my later builds have been AMD (with various makes of motherboards).